fhetextbook/fhetextbook.github.io/README.md

 ## Python Demo FHE Library Quickstart

-This library is provided for an educational purpose.
+This library is provided for educational purposes.